• Home

 I didn’t change my cleaning methods or tools at all after painting our bathtub!
 You can clean with anything you would feel comfortable cleaning porcelain tile with, and it should hold up perfectly fine.

 I’m so, so incredibly pleased with how this turned out, and I am so glad we did it.
-Until I started researching this, I had no idea it was even possible to paint a bathtub at home, and now I know that not only is it possible, it’s totally affordable and not all that difficult!
+Until I started researching this, I had no idea it was even possible to paint a bathtub at home.
+Now I know that not only is it possible, it’s totally affordable and not all that difficult!

-Let me know if you have any questions about Rust-Oleum’s Tub & Tile Refinishing kit, and be sure to check out their website for more information (and a how-to video).
-I can’t speak to the longevity of this yet, but based on what I know about Rust-Oleum’s other epoxy and paint products I feel confident it’ll last us a long time.
+Let me know if you have any questions about Rust-Oleum’s Tub & Tile Refinishing kit.
+Be sure to check out their website for more information (and a how-to video).

 Your tub looks terrific!
 I’ve been thinking about redoing my 70s style baby blue tub/shower and sink.
 I know your tub was originally off white, but do you think the product would cover a colored tub in 2 coats?
 Just wondering how much product I need to buy.